timlabs/uscode/United States Code/TITLE 06-DOMESTIC SECURITY/CHAPTER 1-HOMELAND SECURITY ORGANIZATION/SUBCHAPTER XVIII-CYBERSECURITY AND INFRASTRUCTURE SECURITY AGENCY/Part A-Cybersecurity and Infrastructure Security.md

     * (E) providing guidance on how best to utilize Federal resources and capabilities in a timely, effective manner to speed recovery from cybersecurity risks.

-* #### (5) Sector-Specific Agency
+* #### (5) Sector risk management agency
-  * The term "Sector-Specific Agency" means a Federal department or agency, designated by law or presidential directive, with responsibility for providing institutional knowledge and specialized expertise of a sector, as well as leading, facilitating, or supporting programs and associated activities of its designated critical infrastructure sector in the all hazards environment in coordination with the Department.
+  * The term "Sector Risk Management Agency" means a Federal department or agency, designated by law or presidential directive, with responsibility for providing institutional knowledge and specialized expertise of a sector, as well as leading, facilitating, or supporting programs and associated activities of its designated critical infrastructure sector in the all hazards environment in coordination with the Department.

 * #### (6) Sharing
   * The term "sharing" has the meaning given the term in section 659 of this title.